Cardiac Sarcoidosis

 What is Cardiac Sarcoidosis?

-Sarcoidosis is a disease that results in the development of inflammatory cells called granulomas.
-Sarcoidosis can affect many areas of the body, including the lungs, lymph nodes, eyes, skin, and heart.
-Cardiac sarcoidosis (CS) is diagnosed in about 2-5% of all cases of sarcoidosis, however, many who are experiencing the disease do not have severe symptoms and may go undiagnosed.
+Cardiac Sarcoidosis is a disease that results in the development of inflammatory cells called granulomas.
+Cardiac Sarcoidosis can affect many areas of the body, including the lungs, lymph nodes, eyes, skin, and heart.
+Cardiac sarcoidosis (CS) is diagnosed in about 2-5% of all cases of cardiac sarcoidosis, however, many who are experiencing the disease do not have severe symptoms and may go undiagnosed.

 What Causes Cardiac Sarcoidosis?